Planning a trip to Dubai? I share the best places to shop in Dubai below

 Whether you are searching for Renaissance architecture or dancing water fountains, Dubai really does have it all and provides one of the greatest shopping experiences.
-Here are our 5 best places to shop in Dubai:
+Here are my 5 best places to shop in Dubai:

 1. Dubai Mall

 This mall has to be the most famous of all of the shopping malls.
 The Dubai Mall is one of the world’s largest and one of the best places to shop in Dubai.
 It has its own waterfalls, giant aquarium and an outdoor water show as well as 1,200 high street and designer shops.
 It’s more like its own city and unlike your average mall there are more than 1200 retail stores.
 Instead, you’ll an aquarium larger than a house, and an ice rink which rivals the size of an olympic rink.

 You can even take skating lessons here but most visitors come here to experience the daily performances of the Dubai Fountain is all its dancing glory.
 Visit at 6pm for a more spectacular show at dusk where sprays of up to 450 feet fall over the Burj Lake accompanied by music.
 There’s a reason it’s the most popular mall in Dubai.